google/WebFundamentals/src/_langs/en/updates/2015-03-10-increasing-engagement-with-app-install-banners-in-chrome-for-android.markdown

 A new addition in Chrome 45 (Beta on July 21 2015) is the ability for you to defer the prompt to a later time in the apps usage.
 When Chrome decides to prompt the user to install the app you can prevent the default action and store the event for later.
-Then when the user has a postive interaction with your site you can then re-trigger the prompt by calling `prompt()` on the stored event.
+Then when the user has a positive interaction with your site you can then re-trigger the prompt by calling `prompt()` on the stored event.
 This will then cause Chrome to show the Add to Home Screen banner and all the Promise attributes such as `userChoice` will be available to bind to so that you can understand what action the user took.